moromis/chores-bot/ROADMAP.md

   - ask for a new chore -- if their current chore is not done, put it back and get a new one, otherwise give them a new one and notify ephemerally what it is
 - once Sunday rolls back around, if the to-do list is empty, i.e. all chores have been completed, or if there is not enough for all users, assign everything there is and then reset the completed stack back into to-do.
 - On Sunday, if someone did not complete their chore for the week, shame them publicly and return their chore to the to-do list before doling out new tasks
+- Score board: basic, shows how many chores each person has done in the current cycle
+- Historical score board: shows how many chores each person has done ever
+- at the end of the cycle (e.g. monthly):
+  - (?) the person who did the least chores owes everyone pizza or something like that
+  - reset the numCycleChores for all users